aws-samples/eks-blueprints-for-terraform-workshop/content/090_cleanup/index.en.md

 ::alert[Removing resources in this specific order ensures dependencies are deleted entirely.
 VPCs, subnets, and IP addresses attached to ENIs are all deleted last.]{header="Important"}

 > Congratulations!
-You should have removed everything installed by the workshop.
+We should have now removed everything installed by the workshop.